jacobp112/icebbo/docs/rtl-review.md

 ## Review findings and next verification gate

 The initial RTL implements the specified running extrema and does not require a pipeline bypass for consecutive core candidates: at each update edge it sees the BBO value written at the preceding edge.
 The next verification increment will drive **all saved protocol vectors** against RTL, including equal prices, both representable extremes, marker bytes inside price, and additional back-to-back frame cases.
 It will also test parser stalls and reset mid-frame.
 No synthesis result, timing slack, physical board behaviour or transport latency is claimed here.

+That verification increment is recorded in [verification.md](verification.md).
+The next distinct gate is FPGA synthesis and place-and-route evidence.